pixelomer/BadApple/bad-apple/README.md

 # Bad Apple frames

-`video.h` and `video.o` contain the data required to play the Bad Apple video.
-These files were generated with `convert-frames.py` using frames from [Touhou - Bad Apple!!](https://youtu.be/UkgK8eUdpAo).
+`video.h` and `video.o` contain the GIF data required to play Bad Apple.
+This GIF data was generated using the video [Touhou - Bad Apple!!](https://youtu.be/UkgK8eUdpAo).